We Ranked Every Splendour In The Grass Line-Up From “Worst” To Best

-Next month, tens of thousands of people will descend on the North Byron Parklands for the 17th edition of Splendour In The Grass.
+In late July, tens of thousands of people will descend on the North Byron Parklands for Splendour In The Grass.

 But throughout the upheaval, Splendour has consistently delivered — in fact, Splendour has always delivered.
 Its teething stage was basically non-existent: in only its third year it landed Placebo and Coldplay as headliners, a huge get for any festival, let alone one so young.

 Since then, everyone from Kanye West to Lana Del Rey, Outkast to The Strokes and Jane’s Addiction to Arctic Monkeys have walked through Splendour’s gates.
 But of all the great line-ups we’ve seen fly past over the years, which one reigns supreme?

 Is the it the year Kanye and Coldplay cracked apart the Amphitheatre at Woodfordia?
 Or when Lana Del Rey first introduced the Splendour crowd to the flower crown in 2012?
 Or maybe when Outkast sang ‘Ms. Jackson’ to a crowd of 25,000 in 2014?

 To determine Splendour’s finest hour, we’ve gone to work coldly ranking each edition’s line-up.
 But before you pull out the sharpened pitchforks, keep this mind: the best year will always be the one you had the most fun at.
 That’s how drugs work.

 #20 — 2009